teamtnt/tutorials/Did you mean functionality with Laravel Scout.md

 }
 ```

-The frontend of the [demo page](http://cities.tnt.studio/) is build with [react](https://facebook.github.io/react/).
+The front end of the [demo page](http://cities.tnt.studio/) is build with [react](https://facebook.github.io/react/).
-In the upcoming months will create a online course on how to get started with React and Laravel
+In the upcoming months will create an on-line course on how to get started with React and Laravel
 so make sure to subscribe to our newsletter below.
 Also, follow us on twitter
 [@nticaric](https://twitter.com/nticaric) and [@sasatokic](https://twitter.com/sasatokic)